Documentation

 1. Download and install the plugin.

-Download the plugin zip file from the latest release in GitHub.
+Download the plugin zip file from the .
 Then, in Tropy, navigate to Preferences > Plugins (in Windows, Edit > Preferences > Plugins).

 Click on Install Plugin.
 In the dialogue box that opens, navigate to wherever you saved the plugin folder from GitHub; select it, then click Open.
 You have now installed the CSV Export plugin.